 Separation and Divorce Lawyers

-At Elliott & Hills, our lawyers work diligently to help you resolve these questions through negotiation, mediation or collaboration.
+At Hills Nolan, our lawyers work diligently to help you resolve these questions through negotiation, mediation or collaboration.
 Our goal is to resolve all issues outside of court.
 A settlement agreement worked out between the two parties with the assistance of their legal representatives is less expensive than courtroom litigation.
 It also allows the parties to have more control over the outcome.

 We will help separating couples address all concerns, including:

 - Child custody, including the right to direct the education and moral training of their children

 - Access to the children (visitation)

 - Spousal support (alimony)

 - Ownership and division of assets and debts

 When settlement cannot be reached outside of court, you can rely on us to assertively represent your interests as we litigate the disputed issues.

 "Our number one priority is keeping costs down and preserving money for the family rather than spending it on the divorce process."
 Sophie Hills